romaonthego/REActivityViewController/README.md

 ### Configuring & presenting REActivityViewController

 Presenting `REActivityViewController` is easy as 1-2-3.
 First, prepare activities that you're going to use.
-You can create custom activities right here in your code, no need to deal with subclassing or providers as in UIActivityViewController.
+You can create custom activities right here in your code, no need to wrap your head around subclassing or providers as with `UIActivityViewController`.
 Once your activities are ready, prepare data source (userInfo) and present the view controller.

 ``` objective-c